kubernetes/kubernetes/docs/proposals/multi-platform.md

  - `linux/ppc64le`: For running highly-optimized software; especially massive compute tasks
  - `windows/amd64`: For running services that are only compatible on windows; e.g. business applications written in C# .NET

-For a mid-sized business where efficency is most important, these could be combinations:
+For a mid-sized business where efficiency is most important, these could be combinations:
  - `linux/amd64`: For running most of the general-purpose computing tasks, plus tasks that require very high single-core performance.
  - `linux/arm64`: For running webservices and high-density tasks => the cluster could autoscale in a way that `linux/amd64` machines could hibernate at night in order to minimize power usage.

-For a small business or university, arm is often sufficent:
+For a small business or university, arm is often sufficient:
- - `linux/arm`: Draws very little power, and can run web sites and app backends efficently on Scaleway for example.
+ - `linux/arm`: Draws very little power, and can run web sites and app backends efficiently on Scaleway for example.

 And last but not least; Raspberry Pi's should be used for [education at universities](http://kubecloud.io/) and are great for **demoing Kubernetes' features at conferences.**